sanhitamj/author_gender_ratio/README.md

 A British journalist Mary Ann Sieghart writes in her book The Authority Gap that women read books written by women more, and by men a little less.
-This gap is a lot more pronounced when it comes to what book men read.
-That mean, inherently, women get less readers than men do.
+This gap is a lot more pronounced when it comes to what books men read.
+That means, inherently, women get less readers than men do.
 So women's voices are heard less than men's voices.
+Women win less prestigious awards as well.
 Nothing unexpected here, just another way to look at men's world!

 This project is to scrape data from Amazon to see how many different authors does this code find, what is their gender distribution, and do women get equally recommended along with men?
-Say it starts with Chimamanda Ngozi Adichie (I recently read her Half of a Yellow Sun and liked the novel.), and keeps a track of - Customers Also Bought Items By (the following authors).
+Say it starts with Chimamanda Ngozi Adichie (I recently read her Half of a Yellow Sun and liked the novel), and keeps a track of - Customers Also Bought Items By (the recommended authors).

 The reason I came up with this idea to check gender distribution, because along with Chimamanda, many other women authors are suggested.
 Chimamanda is a feminist.
 I also recently read Future Superhuman by Elise Bohan.
 Not many women authors are suggested alongside her.
 The obvious difference is that Chimamanda writes fiction, Elise writes non-fiction.
-(I was appalled at Elise Bohan's tone deafness, given she works at Oxford, is a few years younger than me.
-I won't accuse her of being a feminist.)
+(I was appalled at Elise Bohan's tone deafness, given she works at Oxford, and also is a few years younger than me.
+I won't accuse her of being a feminist either.)

 Two anecdotes don't make a sample.
 So why not use some free time to scrape Amazon!